inet-framework/inet-tutorials/configurator/doc/step11.md

 ### Configuration

-Both parts in this step use the `ConfiguratorA` network defined in ConfiguratorA.ned:
+Both parts in this step use the `ConfiguratorA` network defined in <a srcfile="configurator/ConfiguratorA.ned"/>:

 <img class="screen" src="step4network.png">